Puff Pancake Recipe

 Preheat oven to 425℉

-When the butter is melted, turn off the burner and pour the batter into the hot skillet.
-Pop it into the oven and bake for approximately 20 min.
+Melt butter in the skillet.
+When the butter is melted, turn off the burner and pour batter into the hot skillet.

+The puff pancake will be golden and puffed when ready.
 Serve with berry compote, jam or warm maple syrup.

 Cooking Notes

-- If you don’t have a cast iron skillet you can use a metal 9 x 13 cake pan.
+- If you don’t have a cast-iron skillet you can use a metal 9 x 13 cake pan.
 If doing so, melt the butter by placing the cake pan inside the oven with the butter while it heats up.
 Once melted, take the pan out and pour in the batter then bake as directed.

 Serving Suggestions